 Return the mixture to the saucepan and cook, stirring constantly, over low heat until thickened (it takes about 10–15 minutes).

-Cover the hot custard with film so that it touches the creme (“in contact”), cool slightly at room temperature and refrigerate for 1–2 hours.
+Cover the hot custard with film so that it touches the frosting (“in contact”), cool slightly to room temperature and refrigerate for 1–2 hours.

 While the custard is cooling, you can bake the crusts.

-Preheat the oven to 200ºC.
+Preheat the oven to 200ºC (390°F).
 Divide the dough into 10 equal parts (for 9 crusts + 1 crust for cake decoration) and return them to the refrigerator.

 The dough should not be kept warm for a long time, otherwise the butter in it will start to melt, so the best (and fastest) way is to bake one crust and roll out the next one while the rest of the pieces are in the fridge.
 And so bake all the crusts one by one.